andreshere00/Splitter_MR/docs/examples/pdf/pdf_vanilla.md

 ```

-In addition, you can modify how the image and page placeholders are generated with the options `image_placeholder` and `page_placeholder`.
-In this case, we don't use the model since it is not needed.
+In addition, you can modify how the image and page placeholders are generated with the options `image_placeholder` and `page_placeholder`. *Note that in this case we are not using any VLM*.

 ```python
 reader = VanillaReader()